 Staying in Bermuda for at Least 2 Nights?

-If you have a 2 night cruise stop or are staying in on the island for multiple days, I would definitely recommend looking into a half day excursion to visit the Bermuda Aquarium, Museum & Zoo.
-We talked to several people who loved it, and if we go back to Bermuda with Will it would be at the top of my list.
+If you have a 2 night cruise stop or are staying in on the island for multiple days, I would suggest looking into a half day excursion to visit the Bermuda Aquarium, Museum & Zoo.
+We talked to several people who loved it.
+And if we go back to Bermuda with Will it would be at the top of my list.
 Most cruise ships offer an excursion that will bring you to the aquarium and zoo via a boat tour that you can board near your cruise ship, or you can take transportation there directly.
 I also would have loved to get out to St. George’s on the eastern part of the island to take in more of the history and culture of Bermuda.

 Know Before You Go:

 - Be prepared that transportation and store hours could be extremely limited if your trip falls on a national holiday.
 (This happened to us!)
 Check the National holidays in Bermuda here.